Coronavirus: Berlin's first curfew in 70 years kicks in | DW | 10.10.2020

 "The problem could get worse if people start to have more parties indoors instead of being in bars," he adds.
 With that, they set off in search of the next best thing — a bottle of Rotkäppchen sparkling wine cradled protectively in Eilen's arms.

-They're not the only ones unhappy with the measures.
-Lutz Leichsenring, spokesperson for Berlin's Club Committee said on Friday that the curfew was just a political gesture.
+They're not the only ones unhappy with the new measures.
+Lutz Leichsenring, spokesperson for Berlin's Club Committee, said on Friday that the curfew was just a political gesture.
 In the past weeks and months, clubs and organizers have "behaved responsibly almost without exception," he said.

 Read more: What you need to know about coronavirus tests

 As an alternative, the association has proposed setting up rapid testing areas in front of clubs.
-Tests would be voluntary, at the expense of the club-goer and under the supervision of "trained medical staff."
-According to experts, however, the results aren't as accurate as laboratory tests.
+Tests would be voluntary, at the expense of the clubgoer and under the supervision of "trained medical staff."
+According to experts, however, results from these tests aren't as accurate as laboratory tests.

 Meanwhile, several Berlin restaurateurs have already taken legal action against the curfew.
 A decision on an urgent application to Berlin's administrative court isn't expected until next week.